daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /ADDING_SERVICES.md

     image: postgres
     env_file:
       - .env/development/database
+    volumes:
+      - db_data:var/lib/postgresql/data # line 23

+  volumes:
+    db_data:
 ```

+### Important: Persisting data

+Mounting a named volume (line 23) is similar to mounting a local directory (line 10)—the difference is that the part before
+the colon refers to the name of the named volume rather than a local path.
+Here (line 23) we’re saying, “Mount the db_data named
+volume at /var/lib/postgresql/data”—the directory where the Postgres image stores its
+database files that we want to persist.”

 In order to connect to the service, we can do:
 `docker-compose run --rm database psql -U postgres -h database`